 Torontonians can ponder how the sale of this slow-moving, inflexible corporation would benefit both their pocketbooks and the service they receive.

 We know that privatization can improve the effectiveness and the efficiency of such corporations.
 By removing government meddling and allowing private investors to manage the corporation within the discipline of free-enterprise markets, everyone benefits.

 Examples include Nova Scotia Power.
 According to the Nova Scotia Power Inc. website, “the debt of the Crown corporation grew as it sought to limit the impact of rising costs of generating and supplying electricity on its customers.”
 By the 1990s, the debt had reached a level that the provincial government didn’t want to deal with.
 By 1992, the power company was privatized; “operations were streamlined, and customers benefited from relatively stable electricity costs.”
 The benefits were realized quickly.

 Soon enough, Toronto citizens and the Ontario government may not want to bear the escalating debt of Toronto Hydro.
 To save that anguish, city council should begin talking about privatizing Toronto Hydro now.

 Ian Madsen is a senior policy analyst with the Frontier Centre for Public Policy.
-Alexandra Burnett is a junior research associate currently enrolled in the internship program with the Frontier Centre for Public Policy.
+This commentary was co-authored by Alexandra Burnett, a junior research associate currently enrolled in the internship program with the Frontier Centre for Public Policy.